 There are two types of midwives who are licensed to care for people in Oregon:

 - Certified nurse-midwives have master’s (or doctoral) degrees in nurse-midwifery from a program accredited by the American College of Nurse-Midwives.
 They must demonstrate clinical experience and pass the American Midwifery Board Certification exam.
 In Oregon, they are licensed to practice independently as nurse practitioners and nurse-midwives.
-Most work collaboratively with physicians and attend births in the hospital setting—but at WHA you can also receive care from certified nurse-midwives if you’re planning an out-of-hospital birth at our Midwifery Birth Center.
+Most work collaboratively with physicians and attend births in the hospital setting.

 - Certified professional midwives may come from different educational backgrounds and may not have academic degrees, but they must pass a skills evaluation, written exam and demonstrate experience with out-of-hospital birth.
 In Oregon, they are licensed as direct-entry midwives and provide care in the home or in free-standing birth centers.